Railway-Op-Sim/GB-ValleyLines/README.md

 # UK-ValleyLines
-Cardiff area and the Valley Lines.
+Cardiff area and the Valley Lines by Krizar.
+If you could please inform me first via Discord if you plan to contribute just so everything comes together.
+Thanks!

 ![Track Diagram](https://raw.githubusercontent.com/Railway-Op-Sim/UK-ValleyLines/master/Images/ValleyLines.bmp)